About Our Program

 About The Instructor

-Virginia Hannon is a wife, mother of 6 wonderful children, Victoria (23) US Army National Guard, Colton (21) USMC, Grace (18), Trystan (15), David (11), and Beth (8), as well as a grandmother to a little ball of energy, Raylan (2).
+Virginia Hannon is a wife, mother of 6 wonderful children, Victoria (26) US Army National Guard, Colton (24) USMC, Grace (22), Trystan (19), David (14), and Beth (12), as well as a grandmother to 4 absolutely perfect grandchildren.
 Virginia has a Bachelor of Science in Interdisciplinary Studies, with a focus in elementary education and psychology.
 She holds certifications from PediaSwim, ACE CPT, RRCA, Crossfit as well as American Red Cross in infant/child/adult CPR.
 Virginia spent many years coaching and developing adults and children alike to strive for and reach goals they did not think were possible.

 Virginia feels a strong passion to teach children the skills necessary to survive in the water when gates, locks, alarms and adult supervision aren't enough.
 Drowning continues to be one of the leading causes of death in children under the age of 5 years old.
 This is preventable.
 She provides a safe environment in her pool for your child to learn these skills.